alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 		start write to all the VMs and check the performance is affected by the snapshots running in background or not.
 	6- AYS own cloud
 		test load the owncloud (@Geert: need to know how we can load it, and what we should measure here)
+		1. lots of storage: push over 5tb to the owncloud ==> expected result automatic scaling of the owncloud ays service kicks in and dynamically adds storage to the owncloud machine / btrfs /data filesystem
+		   Hints:
+		      create 100 mb random file
+		      encrypt random file
+		      encrypt encrypted random file
+		      ...
+		2. lots of clients: mount owncloud over webdav for 100, 1000, 10000 times and trigger filemodification on 10% of the mounts

 ### 6.0 ENVIRONMENT REQUIREMENTS